smithsa/Scheduler/README.md

 # Patient Innovation Center Scheduler
-A simple scheduler built for Patient Innovation partnership with Presence Health to connect healthcare navigators with people in the community (a widget that was referenced by an iframe).
+A simple scheduler built for Patient Innovation partnership with Presence Health to connect healthcare navigators with people in the community (built as an iframe widget).
 A user fiest enters their zipcode and get the closest locations to them with the Chicagoland area.
 They then select location and time, and later fill out a form with their contact information.
 All data is sent to an API endpoint and a confirmation email as well.

 See [Usage Section](#usage) for Demo